 A Treat For All!
-Adapted from Roald Dahl’s novel, Willy Wonka & The Chocolate Factory is arguably the greatest family film ever made.
-Starring the irreplaceable Gene Wilder as the titular Wonka, with terrific music throughout which garnered an Academy Award nomination, and uniquely strong performances from the children, for which sometimes director Mel Stuart was a little too demanding of – we’ll get to that.
+Adapted from Roald Dahl’s novel Charlie and the Chocolage Factory, Willy Wonka & The Chocolate Factory is arguably the greatest family film ever made.
+Starring the irreplaceable Gene Wilder as the titular Wonka, with terrific music throughout which garnered an Academy Award nomination, and uniquely strong performances from the children, of whom director Mel Stuart was sometimes a little too demanding of — we’ll get to that.
 This delicious 1971 masterpiece is wildly original.
 With a message to use your imagination and believe in yourself, it taught us all lessons as we watched spoiled child after child fail to make the honorable choice.

 This film gave us a lot, Golden Tickets, Oompa Loompas, the Everlasting Gobstopper, and of course introduced the world-famous song “The Candy Man,” which Sammy Davis Jr. would turn into a #1 hit.
 Davis actually pushed to play the Candy Store owner, too, but Stuart thought a huge star would break the reality of the film.
 We’re going back to Wonka’s factory, now let’s get on with it.
 “The suspense is terrible… I hope it’ll last.”

 1. Gene Wilder (Willy Wonka)